Membership Terms & Conditions

 Management of the Two Rivers YMCA may suspend or cancel the rights, privileges, or membership of any member at any time whose actions are detrimental to others’ enjoyment of the facilities without a refund.
 We reserve the right to verify identification of members and guests.

 Youth Supervision - Children under 10 years of age must be under direct adult supervision at all times.
 Children under 10 years of age must be accompanied in the water by a parent/guardian during all open/family swim times.

 Youth 8th Grade and younger must be picked no later than 8:00 pm.
 If children are not picked up by these times, the police will be called.

-For your safety and security, hoods may not be worn, hats must be straight, no gym bags, jackets, etc. may be left on the gym floor or workout areas.
+For your safety and security, no gym bags, jackets, etc. may be left on the gym floor or workout areas.
 Please place in a locker or hang on hooks in the gym or gym hallway.

 All participants must wear appropriate athletic attire: Closed toed gym shoes, gym shorts, shirts, or sweat suits in the facilities, and swim wear in the pool area.
 Do not wear jeans in exercise areas as rivets can tear exercise machine pads.